arumsey/sony-biotech-storefront/README.md

 # Sony Product Listing Page Storefront

+Based off of the Adobe Storefront Product Listing Page [reference implementation](https://github.com/adobe/storefront-product-listing-page).

 ## Product Listing Page for Adobe Commerce Storefronts using Live Search

 The product listing page provides coverage for both search and browse (PLP) results and includes the faceting, sorting, and product card areas on the page.
 This is the recommended default storefront PLP provided by Live Search.
 It provides a search experience that is client side rendered and hosted with a decoupled architecture.

 The PLP calls the catalog service which extends the Live Search productSearch query to return product view data.
 This allows the PLP to render additional product attributes like swatches with a single call.

 Learn more:

 - Live Search https://experienceleague.adobe.com/docs/commerce-merchant-services/live-search/guide-overview.html?lang=en
 - PLP https://experienceleague.adobe.com/docs/commerce-merchant-services/live-search/live-search-storefront/plp-styling.html?lang=en
 - Catalog Service https://developer.adobe.com/commerce/webapi/graphql/schema/catalog-service/

-## Repo containing the Live Search PLP

-This repo is provided as a reference implementation only.
-While you’re expected to create your own customizations based on these assets, those customizations can’t be supported by Adobe.

-Best practices include:

-- forking this repo
-- periodically rebasing with develop

 ## Setup